 - Constitutions are classified into written, like the American Constitution, or unwritten, like the British Constitution.

-- The Constitution of India has the distinction of being the lengthiest and detailed Constitutional document the world has so far produced.
+- The Constitution of India has the distinction of being the lengthiest and most detailed constitutional document the world has so far produced.
 In other words, the Constitution of India is the lengthiest of all the written constitutions of the world.

 - It is a very comprehensive, elaborate and detailed document.